Skip to content

 Skip to navigation menu

 All applicants must satisfy the current GCSE requirement.
-We expect a reasonable spread of grades which MUST include B grades in the Sciences (including the Double Award) plus a B grade in English Language, PLUS one of the following:
+We expect grade A's in all subject and MUST include the Sciences (including the Double Award) and English Language, PLUS one of the following:

 Five Year course: Our current entry requirements (2012 entry) is AAA grades to be achieved from three A-levels, with A grades in Chemistry and Biology.